December 5, 2025 · Workshop Management

 Why Traditional Booking Systems Fail

-Most appointment software assumes:
+Most appointment systems assume:

 • fixed time slots